HackYourFuture/JavaScript1/Week2/MAKEME.md

 - https://www.freecodecamp.com/challenges/add-new-properties-to-a-javascript-object
 - https://www.freecodecamp.com/challenges/delete-properties-from-a-javascript-object

+### Step 6: Read before next lecture

+_Deadline Sunday morning_

+Go trough the reading material in the [README.md](/Week2/README.md) to prepare for your next class

 ```
 How to hand in your homework:
 • Upload your homework in your "hyf-javascript1" Github repository.
 Make sure to create a new folder "week2" first.